JavaLandau/trash_fw/README.md

 # Trash of firmware

-The repository contains various firmware (drivers for chips, libraries and etc.),
+The repository contains various firmware (drivers for chips, libraries and etc.), which are not related to any projects.
-which are not related to any projects.
-Anyway some code might be helpful that's why this  repository exists.
+**NOTE.
+It is the archive repository**